 Northern Kingdoms

 The vast citadels, mysterious temples and fine craftsmanship of the Moche and Chachapoya civilisations are often overlooked.
-But Peru’s northern cities of Chiclayo, Trujillo and Chachapoyas are a must for history buffs, with many ancient cities predating the Inca by hundreds of years.
+However, the northern cities of Chiclayo, Trujillo, and Chachapoyas are a treasure trove for history buffs, with many ancient cities predating the Inca by hundreds of years.

 Lima

-Don’t miss Peru’s capital, Lima, which blends a rich colonial history with bustling modernity.
+Don’t miss Peru’s capital, Lima, which seamlessly merges colonial heritage with modern energy.
 Discover Peru’s justifiably famous cuisine with a visit to local produce markets, a cooking class or a night at one of the world’s top restaurants.
-Learn about the complex history of pre-Columbian and colonial Peru through visits to Larco Herrera Museum, the stunning Gold Museum or an exclusive private art museum.
+Delve into Peru’s fascinating history by visiting the Larco Herrera Museum, the captivating Gold Museum, or an exclusive private art collection.

 Nazca, Ica & Ballestas